bhaskarakhil29/task-manager-api/README.md

 ## Tasks

 Tasks are stored in an in-memory data store (e.g., an array).
-Each task has the following properties:
+Each task has the following properties: Here is the data store [tasks.json](./src/tasks.json)

-## JSON Schema
+#### JSON Schema

 ```json
 {